Managing a Deskless Workforce to Success

 And remember that for the Deskless Workforce — there are no desktop computers or laptops to speak of.
 Hence, training needs to be designed with the smartphone as the core delivery platform.

 Moving training to the mobile space helps businesses to reduce time and cost needed for training.
-This effectively funds free headcount for the business, through the resource savings and productivity gains.
+This effectively funds free headcount for the business, through the resource & cost savings and productivity gains.

 Importantly, mobile learning can bring great uptick for learner engagement, knowledge retention and most importantly, knowledge application.
 Some of these knowledge application metrics include — the drop in customer complaints, production errors etc, time spent on tasks.
 These are very tangible business objective metrics and provides a positive return on training investment.